-$^{^{35}}$ CO2 emissions produced from the combustion of waste wood for energy are considered biogenic, and are excluded from WARM's emission factors.
+$^{36}$ CO2 emissions produced from the combustion of waste wood for energy are considered biogenic and are excluded from WARM's emission factors.

-Material Average Miles per Shipment Transportation Energy per Short Ton of Product (Million Btu) Transportation Emission Factors (MTCO 2 E/ Short Ton)
+Material Average Miles per Shipment Transportation Energy per Short Ton of Product (Million Btu) Transportation Emission Factors (MTCO2E/ Short Ton)

 Dimensional Lumber 246 0.27 0.02

 MDF 675 0.73 0.05

-WARM models four materials management alternatives for wood products: source reduction, recycling, combustion, and landfilling.
+WARM models four materials management alternatives for wood products: source reduction, reuse, combustion, and landfilling.
 For source reduction, net emissions depend not only on the management practice but also on the recycled content of the wood products.
 While MDF can be made from a combination of virgin and post-consumer recycled materials, EPA has not located evidence that MDF is manufactured with recycled material in the United States.
 Dimensional lumber cannot be manufactured from recycled material.
-As a result, WARM assumes that wood products that are source reduced or recycled in the United States will offset 100% virgin inputs.
-Although all materials management options have negative emissions-driven primarily by carbon storage-as Exhibit 11-3 indicates, recycling wood products is the most beneficial.
+As a result, WARM assumes that wood products that are source reduced or reused in the United States will offset 100% virgin inputs.
+Although all materials management options have negative emissions-driven primarily by carbon storage-as Exhibit 12-3 indicates, reusing wood products is the most beneficial.

 Source reduction activities reduce the quantity of dimensional lumber and MDF manufactured, reducing the associated GHG emissions.
-Recovering and reusing dimensional lumber or MDF from construction sites is one form of source reduction for these building materials.
-For more information on source reduction in general see the Source Reduction chapter.Exhibit 11-5 provides the breakdown of the GHG emissions factors for source reducing wood products.
+For more information on source reduction in general see the Source Reduction chapter.
+Exhibit 12-5 provides the breakdown of the GHG emissions factors for source reducing wood products.
 GHG benefits of source reduction are calculated as the avoided emissions from RMAM of each product.
 The GHG emission sources and sinks from source reduction include:

-- Process energy, transportation and non-energy process GHG emissions.
-Producing dimensional lumber and MDF results in GHG emissions from energy consumption in manufacturing processes and transportation, as well as non-energy related CO2 emissions in the production of MDF. - Carbon storage.
+- Process and transportation energy GHG emissions.
+Producing dimensional lumber and MDF results in GHG emissions from energy consumption in manufacturing processes and transportation. - Carbon storage.
 Reducing the quantity of dimensional lumber and MDF manufactured results in increased forest carbon stocks from marginal changes in harvest rates, but also reduces the carbon stored in in-use wood products.
 For more information, see the Forest Carbon Storage chapter.